 - Engage with other groups across the network, in the expectation that such a conversation will lead to a mutually beneficial sharing of good practice;

 - Support and work alongside refugees and people seeking sanctuary in the City of Sanctuary group, including representation on its steering group or committee;

 - Wherever possible sustain engagement with the local authority or other relevant authorities.

 Any new group which wishes to operate under the title City of Sanctuary needs to show that it is working towards these action points and is committed to activities similar to those in the list above, possibly through or in conjunction with other local groups and organisations.
 However whilst all groups should use the Charter, and the guidelines outlined above, which activities to concentrate on within a local strategy, are matters of local choice, with regard to local circumstances and sensibilities, availability of resources, etc.

 Many local groups are enthused by the idea of becoming a City of Sanctuary, and work towards this goal as a step on the way to realizing our vision in their city.
 We expect groups to set their own targets and criteria to be met before that aim is achieved.
 We also continue to hope that local councils will not declare their city to be a ‘City of Sanctuary’ without local grassroots support.

 However, it is up to those involved locally in each city as to how they want to manage the process and to decide when and how to call their city a ‘City of Sanctuary’.
-Beyond publishing our Charter, and offering resources such as certificates, the City of Sanctuary team will play a role only if requested to do so.
+Beyond publishing our Charter, and offering resources , the City of Sanctuary team will play a role only if requested to do so.

 If wanted, a team member, will be available to lend a hand with the process, following the guidelines above.